michaeluno/Fetch-Tweets-Rotator-Template/readme.txt

 == Change log ==

 = 1.0.5 - 02/04/2015 =
+- Removed the `!important` notations from the CSS rules.
 - Fixed a bug that media elements in retweets were not displayed.
 - Fixed a jQuery dependency and compatibility issue.